 E-ZBorrow - Over three dozen academic libraries, including Rutgers, currently participate in the PALCI E-ZBorrow program.
 PALCI libraries have developed a virtual online catalog with more than twenty-six million items that permits combined searching and direct requesting by their students, faculty, and staff.

 E-ZBorrow works as an extension of Rutgers collections.
 It may be used for requesting books either not owned, checked out, or otherwise not available in the Rutgers University Libraries.
-Requests may be placed for books charged out to or on hold for another Rutgers borrower, available only as a reference or reserve item at Rutgers, or noted as missing in the library catalog.
+Requests may be placed for books charged out to or on hold for another Rutgers borrower, available only as a reference or reserve item at Rutgers, or noted as missing in QuickSearch.
 Books are normally available in seven or fewer working days.

 Users will find links to the E-ZBorrow program on the Libraries' website in a number of locations.
 More information on the E-ZBorrow program is available on the About E-ZBorrow web page.

 Reciprocal Borrowing - Through PALCI, Rutgers also participates in a free reciprocal borrowing program that grants faculty, staff, and students direct, personal access to materials that are not available at the home institution.
 A list of participating libraries is available here.
 Rutgers faculty, staff, and students wishing to take advantage of this service must secure an authorization form from the circulation desk of any Rutgers library.
 The form must be signed by the Head of Access Services on the particular campus.
 Faculty, staff, and students from other PALCI libraries who present an authorization form at a Rutgers circulation desk are registered as guest borrowers with one-year expiration.
 Copies of all forms are sent to the Head, Access & Delivery Services, Alexander Library.